ponylang/rfcs/text/0000-http-streaming.md

 1. Create an empty `Payload` and set headers
 2. Call `Payload.set_length`
 2. Feed data into the `Payload` with `add_chunk`
-3. The other end receives one or more `apply` notifications as chunks arrive.
+3. The other end receives one 'apply' and one or more `chunk` notifications as chunks arrive.
 4. The sender calls `Payload.close()`
 5. The receiver gets `closed()` notification

 ## Changes to Payload Builder

 `PayloadBuilder` contains the parser that converts an incoming stream of bytes into a `Payload` object.
+This is used by both client and server.

 The current `PayloadBuilder` class attempts to parse and store an entire incoming payload, with no checking as to whether the size is reasonable.
 The redesign changes this so that a decision is made when all of the headers have been parsed, based on the Transfer mode that will be used:

 1. If the mode is determined to be `OneshotTransfer` (`Content-Length` was specified and is less than 20,000), it proceeds as before, placing all received body data into the `Payload` object.

-2. Otherwise parsing stops.
-The payload has to be dispatched to its final destination before the body can be received.
+2. Otherwise parsing stops just after the blank line at the end of the headers.
+The payload has to be dispatched to its final destination before the body can be received so that the body data can be properly dealt with as it arrives.

 ## Changes to Payload creation